See Melania Trump’s Blush Pink Silk Dress Billowing at U.S. Sec of Treasury’s Wedding

 The floor-length dress incorporated a silk chiffon pleated overlay around the bodice — cropped around the front and longer the back, where the delicate material billowed as she walked.
 Though the skirt hem covered her footwear, some photos of her arrival showed that she had on a pair of nude pumps with around a 4.5-inch heel.

-It would be no surprise if the shoes were one of Melania’s go-to footwear brands, Christian Louboutin’s So Kate stilettos or Manolo Blahnik’s BB pumps.
+It would be no surprise if the shoes were one of Melania’s go-to footwear brands — Christian Louboutin’s So Kate stilettos or Manolo Blahnik’s BB pumps.

 Melania accompanied President Donald Trump at the ceremony and posed for pictures alongside the bride and groom, as well as Vice President Mike Pence and his wife, Karen.